za970120604/NYCU-2022-fall-ML-final-project/README.md

 4. For the NN model , The third to last line in last block :
 >df_subb = pd.read_csv('tabular-playground/sample_submission.csv') ==> df_subb = pd.read_csv('your/path/to/sample_submission.csv')

+Also if you want to try your own trained model weight , please make sure you modify all the required path.
+The performance will not be the same as I mentioned because scikit-learn and kears NN models random initialized their weights , but you can find that logistic regression model always pass the baseline(0.58990 private score) and NN model always suffer from 0.58XXX but cannot pass the baseline.

+Probably you are luckier than me to find a better performance model weight !

 # Pre-trained Models
 The logistic regression-based model and the neural network-based model do not contain any pretrained model , i.e. these models are hand-crafted from scartch by myself.